mogoreanu/8x16_snake/README.md

 # 8x16

 ## Compiling the code

-Install VSCode
+1. Install VSCode
-Install the platformio extension
+1. Install the platformio extension
-Navigate to In the PlatformIO PIO Home -> Devices
+1. Navigate to In the PlatformIO PIO Home -> Devices
-In the Embedded search for "Intel".
+1. In the Embedded search for "Intel".
-Find the "Intel MCS-51 (8051)" entry and click on it.
+1. Find the "Intel MCS-51 (8051)" entry and click on it.
-In the "Intel MCS-51 (8051) page click Install, this project used version 2.1.0
+1. In the "Intel MCS-51 (8051) page click Install, this project used version 2.1.0

 ## Uploading the code

 TODO(mogo): Describe device connection
 TODO(mogo): Fix the hardcoded port
-Open platformio.ini, find the "upload_port" line and change it to match the serial device that is connected to the microcontroller.
+1. Open platformio.ini, find the "upload_port" line and change it to match the serial device that is connected to the microcontroller.
-PlatformIO > STC15F2K60S2 > General > Build or Upload
+1. PlatformIO > STC15F2K60S2 > General > Build or Upload

+## Original readme

 8x16 game based on STC15F2K60S2 - an Intel 8051 clone by STC.